ANTH 233: PRIMATES

 Participation grade will be based on classroom and discussion participation and submitted “TOPICS” in relation to the Strum and van Schaik monographs.

--PRESENTATIONS MUST BE ON MY COMPUTER ≤1hr BEFORE CLASS BEGINS – YOU MUST PUT THEM IN MY INBOX, SEND THEM VIA EMAIL, or UPLOAD THEM VIA A THUMBDRIVE DURING MY WED.
-OFFICE HOUR – IF CLASS GETS HELD UP BECAUSE YOUR TALK IS NOT YET ON MY COMPUTER YOU WILL LOSE 25%; IF YOU MISS YOUR TIME SLOT, YOU WILL LOSE 50%
+-PRESENTATIONS MUST BE ON MY COMPUTER ≤1hr BEFORE CLASS BEGINS – YOU MUST PUT THEM IN MY INBOX, SEND THEM VIA EMAIL, or UPLOAD THEM VIA A THUMBDRIVE DURING MY OFFICE HOUR – IF CLASS GETS HELD UP BECAUSE YOUR TALK IS NOT YET ON MY COMPUTER YOU WILL LOSE 25%

 -OUTLINES ARE DUE ON THE DAY OF YOUR PRESENTATION

 Presentation/genus outline: Each student will research a primate genus of their choice.
+You must choose a genus that contains a minimum of 2 species.
 A minimum of 10 different & current (1) professional journal articles, (2) chapters from edited volumes, and/or (3) monographs (textbooks and/or course-assigned books do not count) need to be consulted for both the presentation and outline.
 A good starting point is Campbell et al.’s Primates in Perspective, 2nd ed. (on reserve).
 You will find plenty of references to research in the relevant chapters.
 Websites and popular magazines can be used but they must be in addition to the 10 required sources.
 References need to be cited throughout the outline.
 Students are expected to deliver a well-researched and organized fifteen minute presentation based upon their research.
 Outlines should be typed and must adhere to the following section.
 They are, on average, 7-10 pages long.
 Bibliographies must conform to AJPA format (see mycourses).

-Comprehensive overview (in Outline form) of (in other words, everything we know):
+Comprehensive overview (in Outline form) of “everything” we know in relation to: